chmartin/chmartin.github.io/_posts/2019-03-21-EPL-History-Diversity.md

 * I tried to normalize out the relative size of each squad.

-Ather study I do want to post here reframes the question a bit.
+Another study I do want to post here reframes the question a bit.
 Instead of counting the number of countries represented as a measure of recruiting area, just count the number of non-English players.
 This asks the question a bit differently, it will increase emphasis on the number of international players (_Still with respect to the rest of the league that season._) rather than the breadth of where the players come from.

-Here I also see no correlation between the emphasis on international tallent and league standing:
+Here I also see no correlation between the emphasis on international talent and league standing:

 ![Rel_notE_joint](/assets/images/Rel_notE_joint.png)